LIFE OF A GT |

 The second problem is that I was using that charcoal canister fitting as my fuel return.
 I'm amazed any fuel got returned into the tank at all, and that's probably where my oddball fuel starvation problems came from.

+This was quite a surprise. entry 636 - tags: fuel tank | | | | May 22, 2012 - Here's a view on how the giant canister was placed in the tank.
 You can see a couple of dents in this shot as well as the one baffle that was in place.
 It's to keep fuel from sloshing around and upsetting the fuel gauge, I assume.

 But here's a neat trick.
 The fuel filler dumps into that right side section of the tank.
 And there's only one hole joining it to the rest of the tank.
 That hole doesn't go all the way to the bottom.
 So once you're down to a gallon or two, fuel doesn't transfer across.
 The fuel pickup is on the other side.
 So the pickup will continue to suck fuel out of the left side while the right continues to show fuel in the tank.

+It's like MG wanted people to run out of fuel on the side of the road. entry 637 - tags: fuel tank | | | | May 22, 2012 - Time for some re-engineering.
 The big canister has been repurposed - more on that later.
 I decided to move both the fuel pickup and return to the right front corner of the tank for better exhaust clearance.
 I used 3/8" and 5/16" brake line to form the lines, and kept the fuel pickup in the original location.
 I put a Miata "sock" on the pickup to replace the small MG one.
 Here I'm just starting to shape the pickup line.

+The dents in the bottom have been hammered flat by this point. entry 638 - tags: fuel tank | | | | May 22, 2012 - The lines have been shaped.
 The big canister is now a big round baffle.
 There are some angled flaps on the bottom to make it easy for fuel to run in but a bit more challenging for it to run out.
 The return line also dumps into the canister to ensure it's got fuel in it.
 The lines take two different routes to avoid the float for the fuel gauge.

+I'm not really planning on spending much time on the track with this car, but I couldn't resist making it better. entry 639 - tags: fuel tank | | | | May 22, 2012 - To avoid the problem of the baffle segregating the tank into have and have not sections, I drilled a few holes.
 They won't allow rapid flow of fuel from one side to the other, but it will be enough to let me use the full tank capacity.
 Between this and removing the giant sealed off canister, I've probably doubled my tank capacity.

 Once this was done, I cleaned out the tank and started welding.
 First, the big round baffle was tacked into place.
 Then the fuel lines were welded in.
 The original fuel pickup was welded shut.
 And finally, the fun job of welding the top back on again.
 I used a MIG welder for this which does usually leave some pinholes, but I did my best to get a good seal.
 I also spread some gasoline-resistant liquid metal over the seam to catch any little leaks.
-The seam is right at the top of the tank so it's unlikely to ever be wet on the inside, but I still don't want any leaks!
+The seam is right at the top of the tank so it's unlikely to ever be wet on the inside, but I still don't want any leaks! entry 640 - tags: fuel tank | | | | May 22, 2012 - With the tank back in, it's time to sort out the spitting fuel problem.
+That's what led to the fireball at the track.
+I probably should have put some baffling inside the filler neck to avoid any splashes, but instead I decided to borrow yet another Miata part.

 The filler on a Miata has a spring-loaded flap in it.
 Perfect.
 I cut one out of a Miata filler and welded it into the MG neck, just below the cap.
 There are two small vents on each side that act as drains and a place for air to escape when you're filling up.
 They're usually attached to a separate pipe, but I decided to just let them go into the main filler neck.
 There's a small chance of some splashing through them, but it's going to take some real effort to make that happen.
 I think it'll be a decent solution, and it's invisible.

+As an added bonus, the MG now looks like a modern car that drinks unleaded when you unscrew the fuel cap. entry 641 - tags: fuel tank | | | | June 3, 2012 - Hang on a second, the tank is supposed to be in the car.
 The car was running just fine...until I had it backed out of the garage and it died.
 No fuel pressure.
 I jacked the car up there and started running diagnostics.
 Of course, the first thing you suspect is the thing you just did.
 But because it was such a pain to weld the tank back together, I started looking elsewhere.

 And I found something.
 It appeared that the regulator had died on me.
 When I disconnected it, I got a good gush of fuel out of the pump.
 Huh.
 The regulator is built in to a stock Corvette fuel filter that should be good for extended use - but maybe something from the tank plugged it.
 So I swapped in a new one.
 Nope.
 The pump struggled to get up to 40 psi (slowly) when it should have popped up to 60.